-7 Salesforce certifications that will advance your career
+Salesforce certification: Your guide to a lucrative Salesforce career

 - Retake fee is $100

-No prerequisites are required, but Salesforce recommends taking the Administration Essentials for New Admins (ADM 201) and Administration Essentials for New Administrators and Certification (ADM 201C) courses and the online course Preparing for Your Salesforce Administrator Certification (CRT-101).
+No prerequisites are required for the Salesforce Certified Administrator exam, but Salesforce recommends taking the Administration Essentials for New Admins (ADM 201) and Administration Essentials for New Administrators and Certification (ADM 201C) courses and the online course Preparing for Your Salesforce Administrator Certification (CRT-101).

 Salesforce Certified Advanced Administrator